groupdocs/reference.groupdocs.com/content/sites/groupdocs/viewer/english/java/com.groupdocs.viewer.options/cadoptions/_index.md

 [CadOptions](../../com.groupdocs.viewer.options/cadoptions) - a new instance of the  CadOptions  class for rendering by width and height.
 ### getScaleFactor() {#getScaleFactor--}
 ```
-public final float getScaleFactor()
+public final double getScaleFactor()
 ```

 Gets the scale factor for rendering.
 Values higher than 1 will enlarge the output result, while values between 0 and 1 will make the output result smaller.

 **Returns:**
-float - the scale factor for rendering.
+double - the scale factor for rendering.
 ### getWidth() {#getWidth--}
 ```
 public final int getWidth()